Addition of Fronts

 Fronts are NOT drawn by numerical weather forecast models, but by skill weather forecast meteorologists.

-As Windy shows maps directly and automatically issued from weather forecast models, there is no way to show fronts.
+As Windy shows maps directly issued from weather forecast models, there is no way to show fronts automatically.

-In addition, what brings the plot of fronts?
+Moreover, what does the drawing of the fronts bring?
 The position of the air masses?
 The changes of direction, and the eventual strengthening, of the wind?
 The type of weather, cloud systems, precipitation?
 All of this you find it in detail on Windy.
 The fronts were imagined in the 1930s, at the time when this synthetic and graphic presentation allowed a simplified representation of current and forecasted weather.
-Today's weather models provide much more detailed forecasts, even if they are not able to offer drawings of fronts.
+Today's weather models provide much more detailed forecasts, even if they are not able to offer plotting of fronts.

 planetjim last edited by